-Deep application visibility, powered by eBPF
+Deep Application Visibility, Powered by eBPF

 Between the open source software supply chain and today’s distributed architectures, software development has become so complex that it’s difficult to get true insight into what is going on with your applications.
 SCA, ASPM, and even CSPM tools are noisy – they point to problems but provide no context, and they generate reams of false positives.